 Disabled workers in Charlotte may be unpleasantly surprised by how lengthy and stressful the process of applying for Social Security Disability benefits in Charlotte can be.
 This is because over 70% of applications are denied, and those disabled workers are then required to progress through the Social Security Administration’s confusing appeals process.

 To have your claim approved, you’ll need to demonstrate that you’re unable to perform any job for at least a year to qualify.
-The first step is to complete an application for Social Security Disability Insurance or Supplemental Security Income, which can be done online at www.ssa.gov, or at your local Charlotte Social Security office.
+The first step is to complete an application for Social Security Disability Insurance or Supplemental Security Income, which can be done online at www.ssa.gov, or at your local Social Security office in Charlotte, NC.
 If a denial is received, you can appeal by filing a Request for Reconsideration.
 If you receive a second denial, you’ll then have to wait for your turn to testify at an Administrative Law Judge hearing.
 While the good news is that more than half of these hearings result in the claimant being awarded benefits, the wait for a hearing can be long – more than a year.

 Charlotte Health Resources